Flyers fire embattled GM Fletcher, give Briere interim job

+A series of bad contracts, unfortunate injuries, sagging attendance and one of the worst records in the NHL ultimately doomed Fletcher, whom the Flyers fired Friday from his position as general manager and president of hockey operations.

-PHILADELPHIA (AP) — The Philadelphia Flyers have fired general manager Chuck Fletcher and promoted franchise great Danny Briere to the interim job, the latest front-office shakeup for an organization that has not won a Stanley Cup since 1975.
+The team promoted franchise great Danny Briere to the interim general manager role, the latest front-office shakeup for an organization that has not won a Stanley Cup since 1975.
+Briere, who served as special assistant to the GM, is considered a rising star in the front office.

-Fletcher, who was also president of hockey operations, was fired a week after he failed to make any major moves at the trade deadline.
+Maybe he'll have a concrete plan for a rebuild — which could involve more lean seasons — that Fletcher did not express over his 4 1/2 seasons on the job.
+The Flyers went 141-145-43 under Fletcher.

-The Flyers, who had just one playoff berth during Fletcher's 4 1/2 years on the job, play Saturday in Pittsburgh.
-Philadelphia is 24-30-11 this season under first-year coach John Tortorella and well out of the playoff race.
+The Flyers, who had just one playoff berth in Fletcher’s tenure, play Saturday in Pittsburgh.
+Philadelphia is 24-30-11 this season under first-year coach John Tortorella and set to miss the playoffs for the third straight season.

 “Flyers fans deserve a better team than what they’ve seen on the ice over the past few seasons, and a clear plan to return this team to Stanley Cup contention,” Scott said.
 “We know that this will be a multi-year process, and we are committed to doing it right, because we want to put this franchise on a path toward winning the Stanley Cup, period.”